huggingface/accelerate/docs/source/usage_guides/deepspeed.md

 }
 ```

-For heirarchical partitioning, the partition size `zero_hpz_partition_size` should ideally be set to the number of GPUs per node.
+For hierarchical partitioning, the partition size `zero_hpz_partition_size` should ideally be set to the number of GPUs per node.
 (For example, the above config file assumes 8 GPUs per node)

 **Important code changes when using DeepSpeed Config File**